huzama/huzama.github.io/_pages/about.md

 </ul>
 </p>

-<p> Thank you for visiting my website, and feel free to contact me if you have any questions or would like to learn more about my research. </p>
+<p> Thank you for visiting my website! <br>
+If you wanna get lost in the cosmos and chat about the meaning of life and how everything came to be, hit me up!
+I'm kind of an optimistic nihilist. </p>
 </div>